top of page

 19. Beacons

-Devices that can transmit messages to other Bluetooth-enabled gizmos, such as smartphones, tablets, and smartwatches.
-They are powered by BLE (Bluetooth Low Energy) technology.
-Beacons have the capabilities to “recognize” devices based on their location or previous interaction, enabling retailers to send tailored notifications to shoppers depending on where they are in the store or what type of customer they are.
-Beacons can also be used for in-store analytics purposes.
-Most solutions come with tools for measuring foot traffic, dwell time, and more, enabling retailers to gather data and further get to know their customers and their store.
+Devices powered by Bluetooth Low Energy (BLE) that can transmit messages to other Bluetooth-enabled gizmos, such as smartphones, tablets, and smartwatches. enables retailers to send tailored notifications to shoppers depending on where they are in the store or what type of customer they are.

 20. Big Box Store

-A large establishment (often in a square or rectangular-shaped building) that’s usually part of a major retail chain.
-Examples of include Target, Home Depot, and Best Buy.
+A large establishment (often in a square or rectangular-shaped building) that’s usually part of a major retail chain, for example Target, Home Depot, and Best Buy.

 21. Bin Stack Display